-Typhoid is an extreme infectious life-threatening water borne disease.
+Typhoid is an extremely infectious life-threatening waterborne disease.
 It spreads through contaminated food and water.
 As per WHO’s most recent estimates, 21 million cases are reported worldwide, and 2,22,000 people die annually.

 What is Typhoid Fever?

 It is an infection caused by bacteria Salmonella typhi.
 Bacteria is transmitted by coming in direct contact with feces of an infected person.
 Contamination generally occurs when sewage water gets blended with drinking water or when an individual consumes food or water that has been handled by an infected person.
 Typhoid fever is very rare in the industrial countries but the diseases play a significant role in deteriorating the public health issue in the developing countries

 An infected person can contaminate the surrounding water supply through his feces, which contains a high concentration of bacteria.
 If an infected person handles the food or water without washing hands properly after urinating, he can spread the infection to the person who consumes that food or water.
 A major source of this disease is polluted water.
 Due to a population explosion in India, Water has been highly polluted, therefore this disease is a matter of worry especially in areas where sewage disposal and water supply is disrupted.

 The Salmonella typhi bacteria is powerful enough to survive for weeks in water or even in the dried sewage and as a result, the person who is infected by this bacteria becomes the carriers of it after he/she becomes ill.
 The bacteria inside the person immediately starts to multiply in the gallbladder or even in the liver and then passes into the bowel.
 This chronic carrier person may not have any symptoms for quite a long time, but he/she can be the source of new outbreaks of this disease after many years.